SiriusAhu/Persona_5_Royal_Grub_Themes/READEME.md

 > The color of icons were changed by a program written by myself which adjusts the `hue` so that they are in "red" style.

-If you are the owner of the images and you don't want to use them in this project, please contact me.
+If you are the owner of the images and you don't want to use them in this project, please [contact me](mailto:SiriusLLLUUU@outlook.com) and I will remove them as soon as possible.